Literary fiction with flair. Ask Stephanie, and she’ll say she writes comic book realism.

 Event Horizon: Stories of No Turning Back is a prose-driven collection of stories themed around the astrophysical phenomenon of black holes and their unforgiving boundaries of “no return”—their event horizons.
 What arises is a tantalizing question for characters grappling with cosmic decisions in their lives, whether in their living rooms, on space stations or exoplanets: what awaits on the other side of the “event horizon”?
 An array of celebrated artists help answer this through the sequential art of comics, canvas work, and photography.
 The collection is introduced by comics, prose and astrophysics academia.

 244 pages full color: 6 prose stories with art.
 3 short comics.
 1 one-shot comic (25 pages).
 3 letters of introductions by academia.
 Original canvas work.
 Original photography throughout.
 Successfully funded on Kickstarter in May 2024 as a “Project We Love”.
-Preorder.
+Order Here.
 For more about the book, visit Janus Point Press.
 Download our Press Release and book summary.

 A story with an Einstein-Rosen Bridge between 1922 Anatolia and 1944 Greece: Haunting memories and buried desire are resurrected by the funeral song as war binds the lives of a widow, refugee, and partisan soldier fighting for the liberation of Greece.
 Limited 100 print artists’ book, published on the 100-year anniversary of The Great Catastrophe.
 September 13th 2022.
 Janus Point Press.
-Visit Janus Point Press to learn more and to order.
+Visit Janus Point Press tolearn more and to order.
 For more information, here’s our gifting sheet.

-We’ve got a really cool series on Webtoons: DR163!
+We’ve got a really cool series on Webtoons and online: DR163!
 A long-lost graffiti artist and trauma surgeon form an unlikely friendship when the magic of their hands turns them into midnight vigilantes.
 Aaron Guzman‘s art is a magical scroll down a mind-bending story of a doctor in need of healing and the artist who has the medicine.
 You can share the love by reading it and engaging in heartfelt comments.
 Webtoons are best viewed on your phones.
-Detailed instructions for those new to Webtoons here. #CuzComics
+Detailed instructions for those new to Webtoons here.
+FREE. #CuzComics

 You can also view the comic, free and outside of Webtoons, on our own website.
 Scroll away!